dcunited001/dcunited001.github.io/_posts/2016-06-08-im-not-religious-im-spiritual-3-my-own-beliefs.md

     - this mindset could go horribly wrong, so how to limit it?
       - e.g. someone has the wrong view of reality, does something horrible
       - or someone decides to be the villain
   - thinking outside the box by lifting arbitrary constraints and taking concepts to their limits

+### Humility

-### Conclusions
+## Conclusions

+- briefly restate the argument to show that "God is not dead" by asserting the inevitable arrival of an übermenschlich entity.
+  - assert that this means faith is no longer necessary for belief in God, since this entity's development assymptotically approaches the metaphysical reflection of God
+  - this doesn't preclude faith, but means faith is no longer necessary.
+    - but it can still leave us dealing with the fallout of a belief system that is undeniable, where faith is not required.
+      - a belief system dependent on faith instead of undeniable evidence has it's own qualities and benefits
+    - and furthermore, it still leaves us with the responsibility of dealing with the problem of nihilism, which Nietszche feared.

+> "Live as if you were to die tomorrow.
+Learn as if you were to live
+> forever." - Mahatma Ghandi

 > "Every man is born as many men and dies as a single one." -
 > Heidegger